On the density of strongly minimal algebraic vector fields: Introduction

+Although the articulation between minimality and strong minimality can be rather subtle in general \cite{Hrushovski-Scanlon,Pila-Scanlon}, it is rather mild in the setting of Theorem A and Theorem B, see Lemma \ref{lemma-strongminimality}. \\

-As corollaries of these two theorems, we obtain general procedures to generate {\em{new (autonomous) meromorphic functions of arbitrary order $n$ in Painlevé's hierarchy of meromorphic functions}} --- namely, meromorphic functions satisfying an (autonomous) order $n$ algebraic differential equation and algebraically independent from all the meromorphic functions that one can obtain from the solutions of algebraic differential equations of order $< n$ by successive resolutions of linear differential equations and compositions with abelian functions (see Definition \ref{definition-newmeromorphic} for a precise definition).
-The results of this article therefore produce the only known examples of new {\em autonomous} meromorphic functions in Painlevé's hierarchy in order $n \geq 4$.
+As an application, we produce the first examples of meromorphic functions which are new in the sense of Painlevé and satisfy autonomous algebraic differential equations of order $n \geq 4$.
+They are the meromorphic functions satisfying an (autonomous) order $n$ algebraic differential equation which are algebraically independent from all the meromorphic functions that one can obtain from the solutions of algebraic differential equations of order $< n$ by successive resolutions of linear differential equations and compositions with abelian functions, see Definition \ref{definition-newmeromorphic}.
+The simplest examples we obtain are constructed as follows.
+Consider, in any dimension $n \geq 2$, a system of algebraic differential equations